hasebems/Loopian_Rust/readme.md

 - To achieve a somewhat natural performance, the velocity, pitch during chord changes, and damper pedal usage are automatically calculated.
 - Phrases are specified using movable-do solfège.

-# How to get loopian::APP executable file

-The executable file for the Mac version of `loopian::APP` is located at `/target/release/loopian`.
-Currently, executable files for platforms other than Mac are not supported, so if needed, please set up a Rust environment and build the application yourself.

 # loopian::APP とは